fmorriso/python-tic-tac-toe-simple/readme.md

   "X is the winner" or "it's a tie".
   I use several enumerations in this project to overcome this specific "code smell"
 ## Change Log
+* 2024-02-28 - Refactored enumerations to use inherit from Enum instead of IntEnum and StrEnum, the later two being new as of python 3.11.
 * 2024-02-20 - Refined logic to spot hopelessly tied game earlier.
 * 2024-02-19 - Add more logic to determining winner, tie, in progress
 * 2024-02-14 - Initial start of coding